calimero-archive/docs/docs/getting_started/bridge_console.md

 ### NFT connector

-NFT connector is a contract pair used to lock a non-fungible token on one chain and mint a wrapped non-fungible token on the other, as well as burning the wrapped non-fungible token and unlocking it on the original chain.
+The NFT Connector is a contract pair used to lock a non-fungible token on one chain, mint a wrapped non-fungible token on the other, as well as burn the wrapped non-fungible token and unlock it on the original chain.
 Follow these steps to install the NFT connector:

 - Select **NFT Connector**
 - Click on **Install NFT bridge**